Brunei–Muara District: Water

 The principal port and a vital trade gateway, Muara Port is situated in Brunei–Muara and is about 27 km from the city centre.
 It handles the majority of the nation's imports and exports.
-The Muara Container Terminal effectively handles all containerized freight since it is run by knowledgeable staff and has state-of-the-art equipment.
+The Muara Container Terminal effectively handles all containerised freight since it is run by knowledgeable staff and has state-of-the-art equipment.
 Muara Port is ideally situated to meet both present demands and future expansion, especially in the East ASEAN Growth Area and the BIMP-EAGA.
 It can handle between 220,000 and 330,000 TEU cargo.
 Furthermore, because of its strategic location along the East–West maritime trade route and appropriateness for big container ships, Pulau Muara Besar, which spans 955 hectares in Brunei Bay, has been considered as the perfect site for a deep-sea container port.
 The Royal Brunei Navy's Muara Naval Base and the Serasa Ferry Terminal are two other establishments in Mukim Serasa.